There were many beautiful houses in Manila…

-The Rafael Enriquez residence, Calle San Sebastian, Quiapo.
+The Rafael Enriquez y Villanueva residence, Calle San Sebastian, Quiapo.
 It was another masterpiece of the patrician architect Felix Roxas y Arroyo [ Sr. ].
+Its second floor featured a columned, expansive, and airy balcony overlooking the street; it can be seen in several old photographs of Calle San Sebastian taken before 1900.
 However, by the 1980s, its splendid interior architectural details had already disappeared.
 The small, principal staircase was certainly not in consonance with the architect’s original vision and it seemed to be a postwar replacement.
 It was once used as the School of Fine Arts of the University of the Philippines.
-Transferred and faithfully reassembled in 2007, it now stands at the “Real de Acuzar” complex in Bagac, Bataan.
+Transferred and faithfully reassembled in 2007, it now stands splendidly at the “Real de Acuzar” complex in Bagac, Bataan.

 The American “Thomasite” teacher Maria Morilla Norton wrote a detailed description of the house [ “Studies in Philippine Architecture,” 1911 ].

-The Eugster residence, Calle General Solano, San Miguel District.
+The Eugster residence, Calle General Solano, San Miguel district.
 It was later acquired by the prominent lawyer Jose Moreno Lacalle in the 1890s.
-Afterwards, it was acquired by the industrialist Michael Goldenberg.
-It was forcibly acquired by Madame Imelda Romualdez Marcos from the Goldenberg family in the early 1970s.
+Afterwards, it was acquired by the industrialist Michael Goldenberg in 1950.
+It was forcibly acquired by Madame Imelda Romualdez-Marcos from the Goldenberg family in the early 1970s.
 It is the most elegant extant example of late 19th century Filipino residential architecture.

 However, it must be noted that the famous and grand “escalera principal” of the Eugster/Moreno Lacalle/Goldenberg mansion was a postwar renovation/addition.

-The Mariano Limjap residence, Calle General Solano, San Miguel district.
+The Mariano Limjap y Nolasco residence, Calle General Solano, San Miguel district.

-Mariano Limjap was an immensely rich man and it is said that he left +- Php 10 million to each of his 10 children upon his death in the early 1900s [ his estate must have been worth Php 100 million ].
+Mariano Limjap y Nolasco was an immensely rich and handsome man with aristocratic tastes.
+Born to wealth and accustomed to elegance, his house was furnished with European furniture as well as pieces by the redoubtable “Ah Tay” of Binondo, and was littered with expensive French and English decorations.
+It is said that he left +- Php 1 million to each of his 10 children upon his death in the early 1900s [ his estate must have been worth in excess of Php 10 million ].